phearunum/phearunum/README.md

 ### Hi there 👋

-I'm Phearun,I'a Engineer with experience building distributed and serverless applications.
+I'm Phearun, I'a Engineer with experience building distributed and serverless applications.
 I mainly program in JavaScript/TypeScript and Go although I've written some PHP, Python and Java codes.
 I'm a continuous learner with a deep and unwavering passion for Cloud, MLOps, DevOps, Fintech and Startups.
 I love clean, well-written & designed solutions.

 <br />